mekadalibrahem/laravel-theme-customizer/README.md

 When `theme_mode` is set to 'admin':

-- Only users with the admin role can manage themes
+- Only users with the admin role can manage themes (if role checking is enabled)
 - Themes are global and affect all users
 - Changes apply to the entire application